 According to the FTC, the scammers often use "deceptive online ads and misleading, high-pressure sales tactics to frighten consumers into spending hundreds of dollars for dubious computer 'repairs' and antivirus software."

 To make users think these pop-up alerts are legitimate, hackers create them to look just like real updates you would get from Microsoft or Apple.
 Typically, the notification then prompts the user to call a toll-free number (displayed in the ad) to make sure their device, and any sensitive information stored inside, are protected.

 When you call the number, you're asked to give a fake tech support worker remote access to your computer by downloading a software.

 Read more: Beware of new 'can you hear me' phone scam

 In one case, fake "technicians" sitting in a call center in Florida would then allegedly "run a series of 'diagnostics' that inevitably discovered the existence of grave problems that must be immediately fixed at a cost of $200 to $300," according to the FTC.

 On top of that, consumers were encouraged to spend an additional $200 to $500 to replace their existing antivirus software, which they were told was outdated and useless.
 And when people did purchase the "updated software," it was typically something that's already available as a free download, according to the FTC.

-The FTC now has a page on its site dedicated specifically to informing consumers about tech support scams.
+These scams have become such a big threat that the FTC now has a page on its site dedicated specifically to informing consumers about tech support scams.
 And since it can be difficult to determine whether an update or alert is legitimate, the FTC has provided some tips on how to spot this type of scam, how to avoid it and what to do if you think you've been a victim.